 Welcome!
-My name is Chesna, and my goal is to help horses and humans help each other.
+My name is Chesna.
+Horses and riding are an important part of my life.
 Whether you’re a professional competitor, an “everyday” rider, or an equine enthusiast, I’ve created this website to connect with others who want to make the most of the relationships we have with our horses.
-Subscribe to my blog to stay in touch!
+Please subscribe to my blog to stay in touch!

 Horse Person by Nature, People Person by Training

 Though I didn’t come from a horse family, I’ve always loved horses.
-I’ve been riding for over 20 years, and I never feel more myself than in the company of horses.
+I’ve been riding for over 25 years, and I feel most myself in the company of horses.
 Horses have taught me the path to success is through creating relationships based on understanding, effective communication, and fun, no matter the riding discipline.

 While my affinity for horses came naturally, I’ve worked hard over the years to develop skills to improve myself and to help other people reach their goals.
 I have a master’s degree in psychology, preceded by undergraduate studies in communication, English, and business with magna cum laude honors.
 I use a strengths-based, collaborate approach to teaching.
-I’m always learning, and I remain open to new ideas and knowledge.
 It’s a privilege to share my ideas with you, and to learn from you in return.

 Growing up I was your classic “horse girl.”
 I didn’t live on a farm, no one in my family rode horses, but I always wanted to ride.
 When other kids ran, I cantered.
 My favorite game at recess was make-believe ponies.
 I learned to read just so I could finish every Marguerite Henry, Black Stallion, Pony Pals, and Saddle Club book I could get my hands on.

-For my 6th birthday my parents enrolled me in English riding lessons, and to their dismay, I never let it go.
-I learned the ins and outs of riding and horsekeeping thanks to a cadre of forgiving, dear lesson horses.
+For my 6th birthday my parents enrolled me in English riding lessons.
+Little did they know then that I would never let it go.
+I learned the ins and outs of riding and horsekeeping thanks to a cadre of kind, forgiving lesson horses.
 When I was 11, my family bought me Mikey, a 13.2 hand Haflinger pony with a sense of humor.
 This meant I fell off often, hit a lot of tree branches, and learned to ride by the seat of my pants.
 As a young teenager, my friends the Baker/Maddox family gave me a second Haflinger, Pippin, to train from scratch.
-In addition to my two Haflinger ponies, I also own a Thoroughbred, Sewickley, and a registered Solid-Bred Paint, Joey.
+In addition to my two Haflinger ponies, I also own a Solid-Bred Paint named Joey.

 I’ve worked with hundreds of horses over the years–ponies, Warmbloods, ex-racehorses, rescues, you name it.
 Any success I’ve had in riding is owed to building a good relationship with the horse.
 This is the foundation of training, and it involves getting to know the horse, setting boundaries, communicating clearly, and being consistent.